Skip to content

 Stores minimum and maximum statistics for scaling data into a desired range.

-If not provided, statistics can be computed from the data.
+list of floats (one per channel).
+If not provided, statistics can be computed

 Attributes